Kartik123Choudhary/portfolio-website/README.md

 # portfolio-website
 🎨 Personal Portfolio
 Welcome to my personal portfolio!
+This is my First Project.
 This project is a culmination of my passion for web development, design, and showcasing my journey as a Full Stack Developer.

 🌟 About This Project
 This portfolio is more than just a collection of projects—it's a reflection of who I am as a developer.
 Here, you'll find my latest work, a bit about my background, and how I approach solving problems.
 Feel free to explore the different sections and get to know me better!

 🛠️ Built With
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS.
 Styling: Advanced CSS techniques, responsive design, animations
 Tools: Git, GitHub, VS Code